data61/landshark/README.md

 ## Landshark Commands

 The Following section describes all landshark commands, sub-commands and options.
+Note that options without a default are required.
 The major commands in landshark are:

 Command | Description
 | --- | --- |